Captain Goah Stewart, Co. K, 1st Missouri Confederate, CSA

 - September & October: Company Muster Roll.
 Absent.
 Remarks “Absent on furlough.”

-- November 22: Captured by US army in New Madrid County, Missouri.
-He was taken to Gratiot Street Prison, St. Louis, Missouri.
+- November 22: Captured by U.S. army in New Madrid County, MO.
+He was taken to Gratiot Street Prison, St. Louis, MO.

 - November & December: Company Muster Roll.
 Absent.
 Remarks “Received furlough 24 July 1863 & has not reported back had information he is in Mo.”